fsoubes/FilterRank/rank_filters.md

 The results obtained with Rank filters functions were obtained with the same image : Boat 360x288 pixels, for personal concerns we choose to use the 8-bit version of this image.

+The following image shows the output after using both Rank filters and Fast filters plugins with a radius = 3.

 ![Montage](https://github.com/fsoubes/FilterRank/blob/master/images/Montage.jpg )

+When comparing those results,it seems that there's not much significant differences between the two different plugins.